intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 ### Node.js platform

 Since our application is targeting JavaScript in the browser, it is pretty useful if we use JavaScript on our computer \(desktop\) too.
-Enter [Node](http://en.wikipedia.org/wiki/Nodejs) which allows us to execute JavaScript on our computers instead of just our browsers.
+Enter [Node](http://en.wikipedia.org/wiki/Nodejs), which allows us to execute JavaScript on our computers instead of just on our browsers.

 You can fetch [binaries](http://nodejs.org/download/) from the homepage or use your \(hopefully Linux\) [packman](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).